 Lily Flowered Tulips, Darwin Tulips & Daffodils - Mid Spring Blooms

 As you can see with this bold, colorful, and natural planting, you can create an entire garden bed with just Tulips and Daffodils and make it look interesting.
 This gardener played with bold colors and combined Lily Flowered Tulips, Darwin Tulips, and Jetfire Miniature Daffodils to create this look.
 Depending on the size of your garden, you could recreate this look with as little as one bag each of these varieties, up to as many as you’d like.

-Allium is a later-blooming Fall-Planted bulb, meaning it looks great paired with perennials like Bearded Iris, Poppies, and more, but also looks fantastic planted in clumps on its own.
-We recommend planting 12 or more bulbs in one spot to create a whimsical, easy look in the early summer garden.
+Allium is a later-blooming Fall-Planted bulb, meaning it looks great paired with perennials like Bearded Iris, Poppies, and more.
+This sculptural beauty also looks fantastic planted in rows or groups on its own.
+Allium are available in varying heights, so you can mix them or plant them in rows.
+We recommend planting 12 or more bulbs in one spot to create a whimsical look in the early summer garden.

 We like to say that Fall Bulbs are as easy as “Dig, Drop, Done,” which means that you can put the extra time into really planning your design.
 The actual planting won’t take more than an afternoon so have fun creating a spring garden that represents you and your favorite colors.